pandas-dev/pandas/doc/source/contributing_docstring.rst

 Note that in "Returns" and "Yields", the description is located in the following line than the type.
 But in this section it is located in the same line, with a colon in between.
-If the description does not fit in the same line, it can continue in the next ones, but it has to be indenteted in them.
+If the description does not fit in the same line, it can continue in the next ones, but it has to be indented in them.

 For example: